 Data Prep for Data Collection

-Data Prep is an Adobe Experience Platform service that allows you to map, transform, and validate data to and from Experience Data Model (XDM).
-When configuring a Platform-enabled datastream, you can use Data Prep capabilities to map your source data to XDM when sending it to the Platform Edge Network.
+Use Data Prep, an Adobe Experience Platform service, to map, transform, and validate data to and from Experience Data Model (XDM).
+When configuring an Experience Platform-enabled datastream, you can use Data Prep capabilities to map your source data to XDM when sending it to the Adobe Experience Platform Edge Network.

 All data sent from a web page must land in Experience Platform as XDM.
-There are 3 ways to translate data from an on-page data layer to the XDM accepted by Experience Platform:
+You have three ways to translate data from an on-page data layer to the XDM accepted by Experience Platform:

 1. Reformat the data layer into XDM on the web page itself.

-2. Use the Tags native data elements functionality to reformat a web page’s existing data layer format into XDM.
+2. Use the Tags built-in data elements functionality to reformat a web page’s existing data layer format into XDM.

 3. Reformat a web page’s existing data layer format into XDM via the Edge Network, using Data Prep for Data Collection.